 Pick your pamper products

 Carving out the time for a spiritual soak gives you the chance to use all your fave bath products that build up in the bathroom cabinet.
 The Japanese bathing ritual relies heavily on products with medicinal properties – think natural oils and salts, along with soothing fragrances to create ambience and atmosphere.
+Add one or two of these Patisserie de Bain’s mini bath bombs to your water and the bathroom will be filled with the sweet scent of sugared violet.

 Feel the benefits